TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         If set, then every "typolink" is checked whether it's linking to a page within the current rootline of the site.
+         Every "typolink" is checked whether it's linking to a page within the current rootline of the site.

-         If not, then TYPO3 searches for the first found domain record (without redirect) in that rootline from out to in.

-         If found (another domain), then that domain is prepended the link, the external target is used instead and thus the link jumps to the page in the correct domain.
+         This option is always enabled since TYPO3 9 and setting it will trigger a deprecation warning.

 .. _setup-config-typolinkenablelinksacrossdomains: